-The associate degree in nursing programs are designed to be completed at your own pace.
+The associate degree in nursing programs are designed to be completed with full-time or part-time study.
+Students can complete at the degree at their own pace.
 Students in either the AS or AAS program are required to complete all degree requirements within a seven-year period.
 This time limit on enrollment is cumulative.
 Those who do not complete the program within this time may be subject to dismissal.